alinanikitina732/mushroom-classifier/README.md

 Each algorithm's success is represented by a confusion matrix, and the results are then analyzed.

 To view the results, run the following notebook: `mushroom-classifier/mushroomClassifier/mushroomClassification.ipynb`.
+Alternatively, just click on `mushroom-classifier/mushroomClassifier/mushroomClassification.ipynb` in github to render.